DPhan817/VPN-Configuration-/README.md

 Once the connection is completed, refresh the dashboard interface to confirm an established connection, open up a web browser and go to "whatismyipaddress.com" and you'll see that the public ip address of the VM now displays region in which the VPN server is located in.
 </p>

-In Conclusion: Simply creating a virtual machine similarly acts like a VPN by displaying an IP address where the VM's server is located when choosing the region.
-The main difference is that a VPN will provide content in the region's language and relevant information exclusive to the region.
-To verify this simply open up any popular website in a browser and review the display of the language and information on the webpage and compare it to the language and content when viewing that same webpage on your actual PC.
+In conclusion, a VPN (Virtual Private Network) encrypts your internet connection, hides your IP address, and provides privacy and security by routing your traffic through a remote server.
+This helps protect your data and anonymity online.
+While creating a VM similarly acts like a VPN by displaying an IP address where the VM's server is located at when choosing the region.
+The IP address is getting masked, you can simply open up a web browser and notice that your language has changed into the location servers language.
+For example- if you were in the Netherlands and searched for yahoo.com.
+You would see that the webpage is in Dutch.
 .
 </p>
 <br />